 Hiring & HR Operations

 Hiring is one of the most high-stakes activities in any business.
-A bad hire costs 30-150% of their annual salary.
-AI helps you be more systematic, consistent, and thorough throughout the process.
+A bad hire costs 30-150% of their annual salary when you factor in recruiting costs, training time, lost productivity, and the disruption of eventually letting them go.
+AI helps you be more systematic, consistent, and thorough throughout the process -- from the job description to the 90-day review.

 Writing Job Descriptions

-Most job descriptions are terrible — they're either wishlists or copy-pasted from competitors.
+Most job descriptions are terrible -- they are either wishlists or copy-pasted from competitors.
 AI helps you write ones that attract the right people:

 "Write a job description for a [role] at [company type].